-Not long ago, there was a lot of guesswork involved in household plumbing repairs.
+Not long ago, without plumbing cameras, there was a lot of guesswork involved in household plumbing repairs.
 That’s because it was impossible to definitively know what was going on inside a pipe without exposing and removing it, which had to be weighed against the cost and hassle of doing so.

 Rather than spend thousands of dollars and digging up an entire lawn, it often made sense to snake a sewer pipe repeatedly and hope for the best.

 Fortunately, technology has come to the rescue in the form of plumbing cameras.
 Just like a plumbing snake, these devices can be fed into plumbing systems and flexed around corners with ease.

 But unlike a standard snake, plumbing cameras let you see the inside of a pipe in real time, showing the exact location and severity of clogs, leaks and other problems.

 Sure You're Sure

 While it doesn’t make sense to deploy a plumbing camera for every issue, it’s the most reliable way to be absolutely sure your plumber knows what’s going on before a single turn of the wrench.
 When it comes to planning a repair, no method is faster, cheaper, safer or less invasive.